 Tutanota Review: private email service with a no-nonsense approach

 Fastmail is an independent company owned by Fastmail Pty Ltd. Their other line of products include TopicBox (email management service for groups), and Pobox (extensive mail forwarding service).

 Fastmail used to be free, but the plan ended on July 31st, 2017.
 Currently, the service is paid only, but it has a 30-day free trial.

 Is Fastmail better than Gmail?

-Gmail gathers more data on its users to serve them better-suited ads.
+Fastmail is a paid service.
+That is why you won't see a single ad in their products.
+Gmail, on the contrary, gathers more data on its users to serve them better-suited ads.
 By definition, this means user tracking.
-Fastmail is a paid service.
-That is why you won’t see a single ad in their products.
-However, since the company is in Australia (and there’s no end-to-end encryption), your data might not be in the best place if you value your privacy.
+However, since Fastmail is in Australia (and there's no end-to-end encryption), your data might not be in the best place if you value your privacy.

 Although Fastmail is an Australian service, their servers are actually located in the United Stated States and The Netherlands.
 However, there’s no way to know win which of those countries your inbox is stored.